-Once charges have been forwarded to the campus a Judicial Affairs Officer, the student may attend the class, laboratory, library or specified campus facilities pending the campus Judicial Affairs Officer's review of the allegation.
+Judicial Affairs Officer's review of the allegation.
 If the Dean of Students, designee or the Vice President of Learning and Student Success believes, however, that the student's presence in the class, laboratory, library or specified campus facilities may infringe on the rights of others or pose a threat to the welfare of other students and the instructor, the Dean of Students may prohibit the student from returning to the class, laboratory, library or specified campus facilities until the allegations have been adjudicated.

-The campus Judicial Affairs Officer is responsible for interpreting alleged misconduct with regard to published regulations and for identifying specific charges that will be brought against the student(s) involved.
+E. The campus Judicial Affairs Officer is responsible for interpreting alleged misconduct with regard to published regulations and for identifying specific charges that will be brought against the student(s) involved.
 The campus Judicial Affairs Officer should bring charges within ten (10) business days from receipt of a report of a violation.